Gnuside/puppet-wordpress/README.md

 Usage
 -----

-The wordpress:install class install WordPress in the specified path.
+The 'wordpress:install' class install WordPress in the specified path.
 It downloads the source code from http://wordpress.org/wordpress-${version}.tar.gz.
 And extract the archive in /usr/local/src/wordpress.
 A wp-config.php file is created with the specified database configuration.